American School of Milan: Affiliations and accreditations

-School Governance and Board of Trustees
+School governance and board of trustees

-ASM is an association under Italian law and is a nonprofit organization run by a Board of Trustees elected by the parent community.
-The ASM Board of Trustees is composed of twelve volunteering members.
-The Board appoints the Director to carry out the school's day-to-day operations.
+ASM is an association under Italian law and is a non-for-profit organization run by a board of trustees elected by the parent community.
+The ASM board of trustees is composed of twelve volunteering members.
+The board appoints the director to carry out the school's day-to-day operations.

-School System
+School system

 ASM is divided into different scholastic areas: the Early Childhood, Elementary and Upper School.